nsmn83/nsmn83/README.md

  • [![Java](https://img.shields.io/badge/Java-%23ED8B00.svg?logo=openjdk&logoColor=white)](#)<br>

 ### 🏗 Projects that I'm working on this semester:
-• 🚗 A Django + React web app to connect passengers, with plans for an Android version.
+• 🚗 A Django + React web app to connect passengers, with plans for an Android version.<br>
 • 📖 A Django + React book review web app that analyzes the emotional tone of reviews using sentiment analysis.<br>
 • 🏀 A Java Swing app for displaying and saving information about your favorite sports teams and players.<br>